Alcohol Breath Testing Unit Supervisor

 - A high school diploma or possession of a GED certificate.

-- Possession of a current State of Florida permit to conduct chemical analysis.
+- Possession of a current State of Florida permit to conduct alcohol testing as a Breath Test Operator.

-- Four years of experience in alcohol breath testing or related procedures.
+- Six months of experience in alcohol breath testing or related procedures.

 Additional Job Requirements